We’re Getting a Lot More Ted Danson in The Good Place’s Second Season

 Spoilers ahead for the entire first season of the show mentioned in the headline.

-NBC’s set-in-the-afterlife The Good Place brought forth a forkin’ excellent first season, which ended with the genuinely shocking twist that Ted Danson’s character, Michael, wasn’t the swell guy that he was all cracked up to be.
+NBC’s set-in-the-afterlife The Good Place brought forth a forkin’ excellent first season, which ended with the genuinely shocking twist that Ted Danson’s character, Michael, wasn’t the swell guy he was all cracked up to be.
 Instead of being a seemingly quirky architect who runs the “Good Place” with a loving fist, it turns out he was nothing more than an architect from the “Bad Place” who was tasked with torturing the four leads in a new beta version of hell — which was going well, up until his plan was discovered by the people he was tasked with tormenting.
 (Awkward!)
-Anyway, now that we know his big secret, don’t be worried that the stakes will be higher to deliver an equally-huge revelation next season: Because the only thing that matters is that we’re getting more Ted Danson.
+Anyway, now that we know his big secret, don’t be worried that the stakes will be higher to deliver an equally-huge revelation next season: Because the only thing that matters is we’re getting more Ted Danson.

 “If you go to season 2 after this ending, you have this gigantic weapon, which is you have never seen the world from Michael’s point of view before,” Good Place showrunner Mike Schur explained in a new interview with Indiewire.
 “You’ve never seen backstage in his life, what his daily trials and tribulations are, what he’s going through.
 So that was instantly the plan was if we get a season 2, that we switch sides and we get to see Michael’s POV and what went into it from his side — following his trajectory and then bouncing back and forth between him and Eleanor.”